devrajchauhan/air-pollution-asthma-analysis/README.md

 # air-pollution-asthma-analysis
 Analysis of air pollution and asthma rates in the U.S.

+### Project Overview
+This project explores the relationship between air pollution and asthma, focusing on how environmental factors like PM2.5, O₃, and NO₂ impact respiratory health.
+The goal is to analyze air quality data, identify key pollutants, and assess their correlation with asthma-related health outcomes.

 # Objective:
 Analyze the relationship between air quality and asthma rates in various regions using public datasets:
 1. This data will be useful for examining air pollution levels across different regions in U.S.: https://aqs.epa.gov/aqsweb/airdata/download_files.html